brc-dd/dsa-coursera-assignments/README.md

 **Disclaimer:** If you are enrolled in any of the courses of this specialization, please strictly follow the [Coursera Honor Code](https://learner.coursera.help/hc/en-us/articles/209818863-Coursera-Honor-Code).
 The sole motive of publishing this repository publicly was to provide you with **some reference**.
 Please view the code **only** when you are really struck at a problem, and that too after performing [stress testing](https://www.coursera.org/lecture/algorithmic-toolbox/stress-test-implementation-Bskph).

+**Note:** While doing these courses I was focussing much on my competitive coding skills rather than the developmental ones.
+Consequently, I have used many tricks, macro definitions and C++ features (and that too without great formatting and comments) which may confuse a newbie.
+I don't recommend using all of these tricks everywhere, they are included here because it is a good learning experience.
+You can go and research about each trick.
+And in the end you can also design a template for yourself if you want to continue with C++14/C++17 while giving competitions.
+The code present here is not much ideal.
+In some places, instead of designing and implementing an algorithm myself I have used standard STL functions and also have took implementations of certain functions directly from the Boost library.
+I have tried my best to give minimal code along with best possible (time and space) complexity.
+At many places code can be made more space efficient by using lower level data structures instead of C++ containers.
+Anyone who wants to enhance the codes in any terms is most welcomed!

 ## Course 1.
 Algorithmic Toolbox

 ### Week 1.
 Programming Challenges